 Being funded by a VC fund has been glamorized in the past 10 years—and it’s no wonder why.
-Venture capitalists not only provide funding for startups, young businesses, or high-risk companies; they also often come with a partnership with seasoned professionals and experts with a proven ability to develop and grow a business.
+Venture capitalists not only provide funding for young and innovative businesses; they also bring a partnership with seasoned professionals and experts with a proven ability to develop and grow a business.

 Because venture capitalists’ investments tend to be high-risk, with around 65% of VC-backed businesses failing to return their capital, VCs tend to be very selective about where they place their money.
 With so many businesses seeking VC investment, competition for VC funds can be fierce.
 So, what do venture capitalists look for in a business?
-Good ideas are dime a dozen, so it’s not necessarily the idea that matters.
-What’s more important is the team, the proof of concept, the size of the market, and the terms of the investment.
+While essential, a “good idea” is not enough.
+A number of additional factors weigh into venture capital decisions, including the team, the proof of concept, the size of the market, and the terms of the investment.

-One of the first people the venture capitalists will come in contact with is the CEO.
+One of the first people the venture capitalists will come in contact with is the Founder/CEO.
 What is his or her presence?
 Is the person inspiring and a great communicator?
 Do they seem fully committed?
 Are they willing to listen and take advice?
 Do they seem calm and competent under pressure?
 Do they seem like they would be able to problem-solve and make adjustments should the business hit roadblocks?
 Are they passionate and knowledgeable about their product/service and industry?
 These indicators often signal to VCs that the Founder has the potential to succeed.
 If a Founder feels they are lacking in this regard, adding a strong CEO can beneficial.

 In a recent Angel Investing Podcast, host and angel investor Tatyana Gray interviewed Sam Bernards, a renown Utah venture capitalist and partner at Peak Ventures (and now the CEO at Purple).
-In this interview, Bernards explained why the team is something venture capitalists look for in an investment.
-“It’s the team that means everything,” says Bernard, saying that 80% of the decision is anchored in how they feel about the team.
+In this interview, Bernards explained that the team is a top factor venture capitalists look for in an investment.
+“It’s the team that means everything,” says Bernard, stating that 80% of the decision is anchored in how they feel about the team.
 The bottom line is: VCs invest in people, not just businesses.

-Venture capitalists want to see a team that is all the way in at the very beginning (not halfway out and waiting for funding to jump on board).
-The idea is that if the team is passionate about their product or service and can get through the bootstraps stage of growth, then they have the capability to overcome any challenges they will face in the growth process.
+Venture capitalists want to see a team that is “all in” from the beginning (not waiting in the wings for funding to arrive before they jump on board).
+The idea is that if the team is passionate about their product or service and can get through the “bootstraps” stage of growth, then they have the determination to overcome any hurdles they will face in the growth process.
 VCs also want to see the team shares the founder’s vision and offers the relevant skills and experience to face future challenges the business will face as it expands.
 Smart founders are very strategic as they build their core team, making it a source of value that VCs find attractive.

 4. The product or service is innovative